eldin-talundzic/_webdev_/_css/00_web_page_example.md

 #### Example webpage

 Time to tie the different concepts together.
-Here is an example of a top section of a webpage using [responsive design](link) the `@media section` (see link for more information.
+Here is an example of a top section of a webpage using [responsive design](link) the `@media section` (see link for more information).
 Consider the following:

 ```html
 <!DOCTYPE html>